scaler-pics/scaler-lib-node/README.md

 ## Installation

-To use [Scaler](https://scaler.pics) Node.js API, you need to install the package from npm.
+To use the [Scaler](https://scaler.pics) Node.js API, install the npm package as follows:

 ```shell
 npm install scaler.pics